CumulusNetworks/docs/content/cumulus-linux-51/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

     ip6-forward off
     vrf mgmt

-# The following is an access port
+# the following is an access port

 auto swp1
 iface swp1